The Hook, Line & Science Communication Fellowship

-Since 2018, North Carolina Sea Grant has published over 150 lay-friendly summaries of recent, peer-reviewed research of interest to saltwater anglers for the weekly Hook, Line & Science series.
+Since 2018, North Carolina Sea Grant has published almost 200 lay-friendly summaries of recent, peer-reviewed research of interest to saltwater anglers for the weekly Hook, Line & Science series.

 The fellow’s writing also will be available for publication in the award-winning Coastwatch magazine.

 Each applicant will provide a writing sample tailored for Hook, Line & Science.
-Instructions for the sample and other required materials are available on the full Request for Proposals.
+Instructions for the sample and other required materials are available on the full 2023 Hook-Line-Science Communication Fellowship RFP.